June 14, 2025 (8mo ago) — last updated February 22, 2026 (12d ago)

 • Reflect on which results felt most accurate

-• Design experiments that test those insights in real life
+• Design experiments that test those insights in real life (two-week trials work well)

 • Reassess periodically as your priorities shift